Western world: Expansion of the West: the Era of Colonialism (15th–20th centuries)

-With the discovery of the American continent or 'New World' in 1492–1493, the European colonial Age of Discovery and exploration was born, revisiting an imperialistic view accompanied by the invention of firearms, while marking the start of the Modern Era.
-During this long period the Catholic Church launched a major effort to spread Christianity in the New World and to convert the Native Americans and others.
-A 'Modern West' emerged from the Late Middle Ages (after the Renaissance and fall of Constantinople) as a new civilization greatly influenced by the interpretation of Greek thought preserved in the Byzantine Empire, and transmitted from there by Latin translations and emigration of Greek scholars through Renaissance humanism.
-(Popular typefaces such as italics were inspired and designed from transcriptions during this period.)
-Renaissance architectural works, revivals of Classical and Gothic styles, flourished during this modern period throughout Western colonial empires.
+In 1492 Christopher Columbus landed in the Bahamas on behalf of the Crown of Castile.
+The Spanish sovereigns—not Pope Alexander VI—granted Columbus the right to a coat of arms by letters patent dated 20 May 1493; Columbus later altered the design on his own authority, as shown in his 1502 Book of Privileges.

+The transatlantic voyages of the late fifteenth century opened a sustained era of European exploration, conquest and colonization in the Americas.
+Iberian expansion was accompanied by Catholic missionary activity, while Renaissance humanism and the recovery and circulation of Greek and Roman texts helped reshape European intellectual culture.
+These developments overlapped with, rather than single-handedly created, the transition conventionally described as the early modern period.

-In 1497 Portuguese navigator Vasco da Gama made the first open voyage from Europe to India.
+In 1497 Portuguese navigator Vasco da Gama sailed from Lisbon on the expedition that reached India by sea in 1498, establishing the first direct all-sea route from Europe to India around the Cape of Good Hope.

 In 1520, Ferdinand Magellan, a Portuguese navigator in the service of the Crown of Castile ('Spain'), found a sea route into the Pacific Ocean.)
 (Note: In the 16th century, the Portuguese broke the (overland) medieval monopoly of the Arabs and Italians of trade (goods and slaves) between Asia and Europe by the discovery of the sea route to India around the Cape of Good Hope.
 With the ensuing rise of the rival Dutch East India Company, Portuguese influence in Asia was gradually eclipsed; Dutch forces first established fortified independent bases in the East and then between 1640 and 1660 wrestled some southern Indian ports, and the lucrative Japan trade from the Portuguese.
 Later, the English and the French established some settlements in India and trade with China, and their own acquisitions would gradually surpass those of the Dutch.
 In 1763, the British eliminated French influence in India and established the British East India Company as the most important political force on the Indian subcontinent.)
 The European colonization of the Americas led to the Atlantic slave trade between the 1490s and the 1800s, which also contributed to the development of African intertribal warfare and racist ideology.
 Before the abolition of its slave trade in 1807, the British Empire alone (which had started colonial efforts in 1578, almost a century after Portuguese and Spanish empires) was responsible for the transportation of 3.5 million African slaves to the Americas, a third of all slaves transported across the Atlantic.
-The Holy Roman Empire was dissolved in 1806 by the French Revolutionary Wars; abolition of the Roman Catholic Inquisition followed.
+The Holy Roman Empire was dissolved in 1806 amid the Napoleonic reorganization of Germany.
+The various inquisitorial institutions of the Catholic world were abolished at different times and places rather than in one single event immediately following 1806.